Hi we are Wouter and Elyse,

-Wouter had a CSA vegetable farm in Belgium (for which this Workaway page was use first) feeding more then 600 people for 10 months a year and had quite a few volunteers usually.
+Wouter had a CSA vegetable farm in Belgium (for which this Workaway page was use first) and had quite a few volunteers usually.

 In pursue of a more close to nature life for us and our kids, we decided to live here in Tasmania and build up a new farm.

 Lorinna is a pretty amazing part of Tasmania, it lies at the very top of the Forth river, just out the Lake St Clair- Cradle Mountain National Park at Lake Cethana,

 We have a lot of wildlife, beautiful forests, a beautiful lake for swimming and offering great vistas, nice views over the mountains and Cradle Mountain.

 We live at about a 45min drive from Sheffield, 1.5 hours from Launceston.

 We live off grid, using solar panels and micro hydro for electricity and hot water